swcarpentry/DEPRECATED-bc/1-Shell/Readme.md

 to exit.

 Programs that are run from the shell can get extremely complicated.
-To see an example, open up the manual page for the `mplayer` program, which is command line driven video player.
-There are about 300 arguments to the mplayer command.
+To see an example, open up the manual page for the `find` program, which we will use later this session.
 No one can possibly learn all of these arguments, of course.
 So you will probably find yourself referring back to the manual page frequently.